 These three axioms are formally called the Kolmogorov axioms and they are considered to be the foundation of probability theory.
 They are also useful identities!

 You can convince yourself of the first axiom by thinking about the math definition of probability.
-As you perform trials of an experiment it is not possible to get more events than trials (thus probabilities are less than 1) and its not possible to get less than 0 occurrences of the event (thus probabilities are greater than 0).
+As you perform trials of an experiment it is not possible to get more events than trials (thus probabilities are less than 1) and it's not possible to get less than 0 occurrences of the event (thus probabilities are greater than 0).
 The second axiom makes sense too.
 If your event is the sample space, then each trial must produce the event.
 This is sort of like saying; the probability of you eating cake (event) if you eat cake (sample space that is the same as the event) is 1.
 The third axiom is more complex and in this textbook we dedicate an entire chapter to understanding it: Probability of or.
 It applies to events that have a special property called "mutual exclusion": the events do not share any outcomes.

 These axioms have great historical significance.
 In the early 1900s it was not clear if probability was somehow different than other fields of math -- perhaps the set of techniques and systems of proofs from other fields of mathematics couldn't apply.
 Kolmogorov's great success was to show to the world that the tools of mathematics did in fact apply to probability.
 From the foundation provided by this set of axioms mathematicians built the edifice of probability theory.